kartoza/sawps/docs/src/user/manual/user-roles.md

         4. **Explore page charts tab**: Can see all data on the sawps platform for all properties to property level, can filter by organisation, property and species, for all of South Africa.

-        5. **Data upload**: Can upload data if they are part of an organisation.
+        5. **Data upload**: Can upload property and species data if they are part of an organisation.

-        6. **Property upload**: Can upload property if they are part of an organisation.

-        7. **Species upload**: Can upload species if they are part of an organisation.

-        8. **Automated reporting**: All types of report available for South Africa as per filtering by user.
+        6. **Automated reporting**: All types of report available for South Africa as per filtering by user.

-        9. **Download csv of data from filtered table**: Can download all types of report available for South Africa as per filtering by user.
+        7. **Download csv of data from filtered table**: Can download all types of report available for South Africa as per filtering by user.

-        10. **Download charts image**: Can download all types of charts available for South Africa as per filtering by user.
+        8. **Download charts image**: Can download all types of charts available for South Africa as per filtering by user.

 9. **Site administrator**: A SANBI staff member with superuser access to all functionality on the site and the Django admin page.